johnwcowan/r7rs-work/Guardians.md

-The group of registered objects associated with a guardian is logically subdivided into two disjoint subgroups: a subgroup referred to as "accessible" objects group, and one referred to "inaccessible" objects group.
+The group of registered objects associated with a guardian is logically subdivided into two disjoint subgroups: a subgroup referred to as the *accessible* objects group, and one referred to as the *inaccessible* objects group.
 Inaccessible objects are objects that have been proven to be inaccessible (except through the guardian mechanism itself or through a weak reference), and accessible objects are objects that have not been